sjerrietukkel/frontend-data/README.md

 ```
 So to me it seemed logical to restructure it the same way, which horribly failed, because the example uses 2 seperate datasets which are combined and I used only one.

 I wanted to restructure the data as city > pubYear > value.
-With the help of @gijslaarman
+The code that did this is as follows:

 ```js
 var publicationCity = data.map(d => {